NVIDIA/cuda-samples/Samples/7_libNVVM/README.md

                locally.
 This is only required for building the cuda-c-linking sample (see the cuda-c-linking note below).

-After setting the environment variables and adding the path to the cmake tool via the PATH environment variable, sample script utils/build.sh (for Linux) or utils/build.bat (for Windows) may be executed.
+After setting the environment variables and adding the path to the CMake tool via the PATH environment variable, sample script utils/build.sh (for Linux) or utils/build.bat (for Windows) may be executed.
 This script will use build directory "build" to build the samples, and then install them in the "install"